Kamran-Afzali/Kamran-Afzali.github.io/_posts/2025-11-25-Isolation_Fr.md

 ## Anomaly Detection with Isolation Forests in R

 Anomaly detection, also known as outlier or novelty detection, is a task in data analysis where the goal is to identify rare items, events, or observations that deviate significantly from the majority of the data.
-This process is used in various domains such as fraud detection, network security, etc. One powerful method for anomaly detection is the Isolation Forest algorithm.
-This post will guide you through the concept, implementation, and application of isolation forests, with code examples in R, with the `isotree` package.
+This process is used in various domains such as fraud detection.
+Following up on an earlier post this post will guide you through the concept, implementation, and application of isolation forests, with code examples in R, with the `isotree` package.

 ### Introduction to Isolation Forests